-Course Requirements: Your grade will be based upon successfully completing the following learning endeavors.
+Course Learning Activities: Your grade will be based upon successfully completing the following learning endeavors.
 A total of 200 points can be obtained through these three activities.

-You will take three (3) examinations.
-These exams are short answer and essay, covering in-class lectures, films and assigned PDF and HTLM readings.
-You are encouraged to use specific references from case study textbooks to illustrate your responses to essay questions.
-The second and final exams are not comprehensive.
+1. You will take three (3) examinations.
+These exams are short answer and essay, covering in-class lectures, films and assigned PDF, HTLM and textbook readings (Huckleberries and two case-studies).
+In response to the exam questions, you are to make specific references (to illustrate your responses) to the videos shown in class, to the Bash Baaaliíchiwé textbook, and to the two case-study textbooks (see below) you have elected to read during this course.
+The second and third exams are not comprehensive, but cover only the assigned topics of that section of the course.
 Exams must be taken at their assigned times and dates.
 In the event of a documented emergency, a make-up essay exam must be take within one week of returning to class.
 You must notify the instructor prior to an absence from an exam date (by phone or e-mail, or in person).
 To review materials prior to exams, see the individual "lecture outlines" on the web (see URL addresses below) and the Study Guide.
-The dates for the exams are listed on the "Topic, Assignments, and Dates" link.
+The dates for the exams are listed on the "Topic, Assignments, and Dates."

 Grading criteria:

-b.
-Given the topic(s) you have selected and the corresponding readings in the textbooks and materials presented in class, create an imaginary setting or event, a story text narrative, with actual characters, including yourself, and a storyline, e.g., a segment of a marriage ceremony, a ritual, a day in the life of a family, or a subsistence activity, that conveys the meaning and significance of the topic(s) in question.
-Try to represent the specific event in time and space that is reflects the larger cultural context in question.
+c.
+Given the topics you have selected and the corresponding readings in the textbooks and materials presented in class, create an imaginary setting or event, a story-line text narrative, with invented characters, including yourself as one of them, e.g., a segment of a marriage ceremony, a ritual, a day in the life of a family, or a subsistence activity.
+The story-line seeks to convey the meaning and significance of the topics in question.
+This is an exercise in "creative non-fiction" writing, the storyline and characters are fictional, while the ethnographic details and overall perspective (Apache, Kurd, Bambara, Gebusi) are factual and authentic.
+Try to represent the specific event in time and space that is reflects the larger social and cultural context in question.
 With as much detail as possible, describe the rich texture of that setting, e.g., who, what, where, when, etc. Pay attention to the "little things," as well as the "big picture."
 But don't attempt to a too board and general.
 The detail of a cultural text often reveals what is most meaningful.
-The story text can be presented in a neutral, "objective" style, passively describing the events as they unfolded or in first person prose, chronicling the event or a scene as if you were a participant in that setting.
-Critically, attempt develop your story text conveying the perspective of Balinese, Mardu Aborigines, and Kafr El-Elow villagers.
+The story text should be presented in first person prose, chronicling the event or a scene as if you were a participant in that setting.
+Critically, attempt to develop your story text from the perspective of Apache, Kurd, Bambara, or Gebusi villagers.
+And in attempting to provide the rich detail and context for your particular topic, you will need to read and appreciate the entire ethnography, incorporating cultural traits and attributes from other social, kinship, economic, political, and religious contexts, to provide the "perspective" and rich contextual detail needed to successfully write this story text.

 Grading criteria: